juanmardikian/Foreign-Exchange-P2/README.md

 - Be written with kebab-case (dashes) CSS class names.
 - Contain no `console.log()` or commented out code in final version.
 - Use only React for DOM manipulation.
-- No pre-loaded `create-react-app` files or code.

 ## Necessary Deliverables
 #### A README with the following:

-**Refer to the [project worksheet](https://git.generalassemb.ly/sei-nyc-pandas/project-2/blob/master/project-worksheet.md) file in this repo for structuring your README.**
+**Refer to the [project worksheet](https://git.generalassemb.ly/sei-nyc-oasis/project-2/blob/master/project-worksheet.md) file in this repo for structuring your README.**

 ###### For the proposal:
 - A collection of wireframes - hand-drawn or digitally created - outlining the important pages of your site, as well as the critical states of your project, drawing a component hierarchy would be a great way to indicate which components need state and which components need props.